Multiple Sclerosis and Clinical Neuroimmunology

 Welcome to the Fellowship Training Program in Multiple Sclerosis and Clinical Neuroimmunology.

 The Columbia University Multiple Sclerosis Center is pleased to offer a two-year Multiple Sclerosis and Clinical Neuroimmunology Fellowship.
-Our clinical fellows will become expert in the diagnosis and clinical care of patients with MS and other autoimmune diseases of the central nervous system.
-They will participate extensively in clinical MS research, and will graduate prepared to be leaders in the field of MS. Due to the richness and depth of our program, the fellowship has the capacity to be tailored to the interest of the individual fellow.
-We note that research-focused fellowships are also available; they have a 20% clinical component and are evaluated separately.
+Our clinical fellows become expert in the diagnosis and clinical care of patients with MS and other autoimmune diseases of the central nervous system.
+They will participate extensively in clinical MS research and will graduate prepared to be leaders in the field of MS. Due to the richness and depth of our program, the fellowship has the capacity to be tailored to the interest of the individual fellow.
+Please note that research-focused fellowships are also available; they have a 20% clinical component and are evaluated separately.

 Who We Are

 The Columbia University Multiple Sclerosis Center is the fastest growing MS Center in New York City.
-Located in the world-renowned Neurological Institute of New York on the NewYork-Presbyterian/Columbia University Irving Medical Center campus, our center serves as a referral center for diverse and complex patients throughout the region.
+Located in the world-renowned Neurological Institute of New York on the NewYork-Presbyterian/Columbia University Irving Medical Center campus, we serve as a referral center for diverse and complex patients throughout the region.
 We strive to provide expert, cutting-edge, and compassionate care to each patient.
 Our division consists of five clinical neurologists with expertise in MS, including a pediatric MS specialist, as well as a nurse practitioner, infusion nurse, social worker, neuropsychologist, and research coordinators.
-We participate in numerous clinical trials including trials of disease modifying therapies, as well as numerous investigator-initiated projects.
-In conjunction with the Center for Translational and Computational Neuroimmunology which is directed by Dr. Philip De Jager, our clinical care center is closely affiliated with leading scientists in the fields of human immunology, genetics and systems biology as they pertain to health, aging, and neurodegenerative disease.
+We participate in a diverse range of clinical trials including trials with disease modifying therapies, as well as numerous investigator-initiated projects.
+In conjunction with the Center for Translational and Computational Neuroimmunology which is directed by Dr. Philip De Jager, our clinical care center is closely affiliated with leading scientists in the fields of human immunology, genetics, and systems biology as they pertain to health, aging, and neurodegenerative disease.